charlesbreton/charlesbreton.github.io/index.md

 layout: page
 ---

+I am a SSHRC Postdoctoral Fellow in the Department of Political Science at
+<a href="http://www.vanderbilt.edu/political-science/" class="external"> Vanderbilt University</a> where I am affiliated with the
-I am a SSHRC Postdoctoral Fellow in the Department of Political Science at <a href="http://www.vanderbilt.edu/political-science/" class="external"> Vanderbilt University</a>.
-I received my Ph.D. from the Department of Political Science at the <a href="http://www.politics.ubc.ca/" class="external">University of British Columbia</a>.
+<a href="http://www.vanderbilt.edu/rips/" class="external"> Research on Individuals, Politics & Society</a> lab.
+I received my Ph.D. from the Department of Political Science at the <a href="http://www.politics.ubc.ca/" class="external">University of British Columbia</a> in January 2015.

-My areas of research include political psychology and political behavior, issues surrounding immigration and ethnic diversity as well as Canadian politics.
+My main areas of specialization are in political psychology and public opinion with a focus on Canada and on issues surrounding immigration, ethnic diversity.
+One central theme of my research is to bring the focus on the role played by the context in which intergroup attitudes and behaviors form.
+This context can take the form of policies governing over intergroup relationships (access to citizenship, multiculturalism policies) or of social norms influencing these attitudes and behaviors.

-Methodologically, my work is mostly quantitative and is based both on observational and experimental data.
-I have designed and conducted several large-scale surveys and survey experiments and I am now integrating experiments that take place in a lab setting into my current projects.
+Methodologically, my work is quantitative and is based both on observational and experimental data.
+Most of my work uses original data from several large-scale surveys and survey experiments that I have designed and conducted myself or in collaboration with colleagues.

 This website is under construction, links may not work properly and content may be incomplete.